supplyshark/.github/profile/README.md

-#### 🦈 SupplyShark immediately notifies you of any supply chain security vulnerabilities in your code and projects before hackers can exploit them.

 🚀 [Get started securing your supply chain!](https://www.supplyshark.io)

 🚨 Over 60% of organizations currently have a supply chain security vulnerability in their code.